dscfuto-org/fasthrash-Mobile/README.md

 The IPA file will be located in the build/ios/archive/ directory.

 Congratulations!
-You have successfully pulled a Flutter project from GitHub, built it on your machine, and generated the APK and IPA files for installation on Android and iOS devices, respectively.
+You have successfully pulled the Flutter project from GitHub, built it on your machine, and generated the APK and IPA files for installation on Android and iOS devices, respectively.

 ## Hot credentials
 ### User account